w3c/wai-curricula/content/content-author/structure.md

 * group content using paragraphs, lists, and other structures
 * collaborate with designers and developers to:
   * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
-  * ensure content presentation and structure makes sense for different screen sizes, user configurations, and assistive technologies in use
+  * ensure meaningful sequence, for example, the reading order, makes sense for different screen sizes, user configurations, and assistive technologies
 * identify requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures
 * identify related requirements for developers and designers to ensure:
   * accessible content structures, including headings, paragraphs, lists, quotes, and others